Uncertainty (book): Background

 Cassidy is a historian of science and an associate professor at Hofstra University who specializes in the history of German science and quantum mechanics.
 He was previously an associate editor of the reference work Collected Papers of Albert Einstein.
 For the project, Cassidy was the first to be given access to the Heisenberg family's archives.
 Cassidy's grandparents died in the Armenian genocide during World War I and in studying the era he wanted, in his own words, to "comprehend the nature of genocide, dictatorship, and the hold of mass persuasion over people’s minds".

 Heisenberg was a twentieth-century physicist best known for developing the uncertainty principle of quantum mechanics as well as his role in the German nuclear weapons program during World War II.
 He received his doctorate degree at 22, just two years prior to his introduction of matrix mechanics.
-After being appointed professor theoretical physics at the University of Leipzig in 1926, Heisenberg published his uncertainty principle in 1927 and went on to win the 1932 Nobel Prize at the age of 32.
+After being appointed professor of theoretical physics at the University of Leipzig in 1926, Heisenberg published his uncertainty principle in 1927 and went on to win the 1932 Nobel Prize at the age of 32.
 The book draws its name from the uncertainty principle, which states that, in quantum mechanics, there exists pairs of quantities, such as position and velocity, in which you cannot know the precise value of both at the same time.
 Heisenberg was sympathetic to the Third Reich, though he never joined the Nazi Party.